SINoALFON/hybrid-identity-lab/README.md

 - User-side settings apply at logon, so a sign-out is needed after gpupdate /force before they take effect
 ## Problems and solutions
+**Transitive group membership is not visible through the obvious cmdlets.**
+Get-ADGroupMember and Get-ADPrincipalGroupMembership return direct membership only, so a user inheriting access through a nested group appears not to have it.
+The recursive LDAP matching rule (1.2.840.113556.1.4.1941) enumerates effective membership correctly.
+Confirmed later against a real login — whoami /groups shows the inherited group in the security token, which is the ground truth for authorization.

+**Provisioning script carried the old UPN suffix after the reassignment.**
+The alternative UPN suffix was added and existing users were reassigned to `SINoALFON.onmicrosoft.com`, but the provisioning script still hardcoded `corp.sinoalfon.com`.
+A newly created user therefore synced with an on-prem UPN that did not match the cloud value — Entra rewrote it to the verified domain on sync, so the account looked correct in the portal while the on-prem attribute was wrong.

+The failure is silent, which is what makes it worth noting: nothing errors, and the cloud object appears fine.
+It would surface later in scenarios that depend on the identifier matching across both directories, such as Seamless SSO or correlating cloud sign-in logs to on-prem accounts.
+Every subsequent hire created by the script would have drifted the same way.

+Fixed both the affected account and the script.
+The lesson is that a one-time remediation against existing objects is incomplete if the process that creates new ones still produces the old state.

+**Nested OU paths reverse in distinguished names.**
+The provisioning script built `OU=Business,OU=Finance,...` from a CSV column written `Business\Finance`.
+DNs read innermost-first, so the path was inverted and creation failed.
+Fixed by reversing the segments before joining.

+**Non-terminating errors hid the failure.**
+The same script printed a success message for the account that failed, because AD cmdlet errors are non-terminating by default and the loop continued.
+Added -ErrorAction Stop with try/catch.

+**`$_` rebinds inside catch blocks.**
+The provisioning script's error handler referenced `$_.SamAccountName`, but within a catch block `$_` is the error record rather than the pipeline object, so failures logged as "FAILED :" with no username.
+Fixed by assigning the pipeline object to a named variable at the top of the loop.

+**Restarting the Connect wizard orphans the sync service account.**
+The first run created an MSOL_ service account with a generated password.
+Restarting the wizard prompted for directory credentials again, and the existing account's password was unknown.
+Removed the orphaned account and let the wizard create a fresh one.

+**Sign-in configuration reported the tenant domain as "Not Added."**
+Both UPN suffixes showed as not matching a verified Entra domain, despite `SINoALFON.onmicrosoft.com` being verified and primary in the tenant, and despite `Get-ADForest` confirming the suffix was registered.
+Restarting the wizard did not clear it.
+Proceeded using the "Continue without matching all UPN suffixes to verified domains" checkbox; the sync produced correct UPNs, confirming the warning was cosmetic.

+**Newer Connect Sync versions refuse privileged accounts for the AD connector.** Attempting to use a domain admin account is blocked outright — the installer requires either a purpose-created service account or one with delegated permissions.
+This is a security improvement over older releases where domain admin was commonly used.

+**Modules installed to a path PowerShell does not search.**
+Install-Module with -Scope CurrentUser reported success, but Get-Module -ListAvailable found nothing.
+The server's PSModulePath had no CurrentUser entry, so the module landed somewhere PowerShell never looks.
+No error, no module.
+Installing with -Scope AllUsers targeted a path that was on the search list and resolved it.
+PSModulePath is the first thing to check when a module installs but cannot be found.

+**Microsoft Graph does not load on Windows PowerShell 5.1.**
+Importing Microsoft.Graph.Authentication threw a TypeLoadException —
+a method in the module's assembly had no implementation, meaning it was built against a newer .NET runtime than 5.1 provides.
+Documentation in places still suggests 5.1 is supported; it is not for current versions.
+Installed PowerShell 7, which runs on .NET Core and sits alongside 5.1 rather than replacing it.

+**Computer settings do not apply to user OUs.**
+A GPO linked to an OU containing users cannot deliver Computer Configuration settings.
+Diagnosed conceptually before deployment; would have surfaced as a policy showing "not applied" in Group Policy Results.
+The fix is either a user-scoped equivalent setting or loopback processing against an OU of computers.

+**Multi-homed domain controller registers both interfaces in DNS.**
+After adding the external adapter for Entra Connect, the DC registered both 10.10.10.10 and its DHCP address from the home network.
+Clients resolving the domain receive both, and may attempt the unreachable one.
+Retries mask it, but the correct fix is disabling DNS registration on the external adapter and clearing the stale record.
+This is why multi-homed DCs are discouraged.

+**Hyper-V enhanced session mode blocks standard domain users.**
+Enhanced session connects over RDP, which requires membership in Remote Desktop Users.
+Ordinary domain users are denied.
+Adding a department group to the domain-level Remote Desktop Users group does not help — that group governs domain controller access, not member workstations.
+The correct scoping is domain group nested into the workstation's local group.
+Worked around by disabling enhanced session, and the department-wide RDP grant was reverted rather than left in place.

+**Windows 11 out-of-box experience forces a Microsoft account.**
+With no internet available, setup stalls rather than offering a local account.
+Shift+F10 to a command prompt and OOBE\BYPASSNRO returns setup to a state where "I don't have internet" is offered.

+**Hyper-V VM name and Windows hostname are unrelated.**
+The VM was labelled WS01 in Hyper-V, but Windows generated its own hostname during setup and joined the domain under that.
+Get-ADComputer found no object called WS01.
+Renamed the machine with Rename-Computer, which requires domain credentials on a joined machine because it updates the computer object in AD.

 ## Skills demonstrated